Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Given Stripe’s growing role in enabling marketplaces and platforms with Connect, virtual card issuance was a logical next step for the company — and Stripe launched Stripe Issuing in mid-2018.
 Issuing serves corporate expense and digital banking use cases, among others.

-While Stripe hasn’t divulged much about the product since its launch, the broader market for virtual card issuance is expanding.
-Marqeta, a card-issuing competitor, has raised nearly $380M to serve this rapidly growing market centered around card issuance and management.
+The broader market for virtual card issuance is expanding.
+Marqeta, a card-issuing competitor, has raised $527M to serve this rapidly growing market centered around card issuance and management.
 Marqeta’s CEO and founder Jason Gardner often quotes the total payment volume in the card-issuing industry to be around $45T.
 With an estimated 1% take rate, the global revenue opportunity is around $450B.

-Merchant e-commerce payment providers are uniquely positioned to address the virtual card issuance market: Adyen recently launched a similar product, Adyen Issuing.
+Merchant e-commerce payment providers are uniquely positioned to address the virtual card issuance market: Adyen launched a similar product in 2019, Adyen Issuing.

 Ultimately, Connect and related marketplace products are bets on the growth of new internet-based business models, as well as an entry point for Stripe to cross-sell additional products to customers.